lentil32/tokyo-night-chatgpt/README.md

 ## Why?

-1. Tokyo Night is good!
+- Tokyo Night is good!
-2. For better responsive layout with improved readability.
+- For better responsive layout with improved readability.
-3. More accessbile by people with vision problems.
+- More accessbile by people with vision problems.

-## Notice
+## Adjusting fonts

 For better styles, adjusting fonts can be done.
 As default, `style.css` uses `Interop` and `Iosevka Comfy`.
 Change these with your favorite ones available locally.